unocss/unocss/README.md

 By default UnoCSS will scan for components files like: `.jsx`, `.tsx`, `.vue`, `.md`, `.html`, `.svelte`, `.astro`.

-`.js` and `.ts` files are not included by default.
+`.js` and `.ts` files are **NOT included by default**.
 You can add `@unocss-include`, per-file basis, anywhere in the file that you want UnoCSS to scan, or add `*.js` or `*.ts` in the configuration to include all js/ts files as scan targets.
+Similarly, you can also add `@unocss-ignore` to bypass the scanning and transforming for a file.

 ### Safelist

-Sometimes you'll have to use dynamic concatenations:
+Sometimes you might want have to use dynamic concatenations like:

 ```html
 <div class="p-${size}"></div>
 ```

-For that, you can simply configure the `safelist` option.
+Due the fact that UnoCSS works in build time using static extracting, at the compile time we can't possibility know all the combination of the utilities.
+For that, you can configure the `safelist` option.

 ```ts
 safelist: 'p-1 p-2 p-3 p-4'.split(' ')